 Originally from Southern New Jersey, I grew up in small rural towns in the Pine Barrens near the Jersey Shore.
 At age 18, my passion for making art led me to art school.
-I studied with many notable Expressionist painters including, T. Lux Feininger and Henry Schwartz at the Boston Museum School.
+I studied with many notable Abstract and Expressionist painters including, T. Lux Feininger and Henry Schwartz at the Boston Museum School.

 I have always worked with printmaking along with painting and after graduating with a BFA from Tufts Univ., I had the opportunity to study printmaking with Hitoshi Nakazato at the Univ. of Pennsylvania Graduate School of Fine Arts.
 There I also worked closely with a master Japanese woodblock printer and carver Shige Tsukaguchi.

 In 1981 I received my MFA and taught painting and color theory at a college near Trenton NJ.
 Relocating to Los Angeles, I focused on my work and became active in the arts scene.
 In the mid 80’s I moved to Ojai and set-up my studio where I paint and print etchings and woodcuts.

 My teaching career also resumed and I became the Chairman of the Art Department at the Thacher School for several years.
 I later started my own graphic and web design business in downtown Ojai.
 Working digitally has given me many new tools for discovering shape and color.

 The woodcut prints are made primarily with the subtraction technique, where a light color is printed then the block is cut away, and the next darker or contrasting color is overprinted.
 Often the key block of the darkest color is printed last.
 The prints are made up of between eight and fourteen layers of color.

 The traditional Intaglio techniques of dry point, line etching, and mezzotint, also effectively communicate my abstract language.